The history of dog parks.

 Like many creative endeavors, the first dog park came about as a social experiment.
 Less surprising may be the location of that inaugural park in Berkeley, California.
 Yes, the same free-spirited, progressive city well-known for the hippie movement of the 60s had a decidedly pet-friendly point of view.
 The Ohlone Dog Park opened in 1979 and since then has elicited one of the most popular forms of recreation in a parks system.
 According to a study by The Trust for Public Land, dog parks are growing faster than any other park category across the US, seeing an annual growth of 30% compared to 3% for traditional parks.
 There are now over 500 off-leash areas in the largest US cities alone, and dogs are welcome in nearly three-quarters of the most visited parks in America (including Central Park in New York, Boston Common in Massachusetts, and Venice Beach in California).

 So what makes dog parks unique to account for such rapid growth?
 Several reasons.
-They provide multi-generational recreation, they’re cost-effective, and lastly, there are five million more households in the US with dogs than with children.
+They provide multi-generational recreation, which is beneficial to the whole family, they’re cost-effective, and lastly, there are five million more households in the US with dogs than with children.

 Let’s break down some of the misconceptions about dog parks.

 “Why should we have a dog park in our community?
 Dogs don’t vote or pay taxes!”

 Some people think dog parks are just for dogs.
 Sure, they are to a certain extent, but dog parks are really parks for people and their pets.
 And even though dogs aren’t eligible to vote, their guardians are.